Zamboanga City: Legislative

 The building where the Zamboanga City Council (Sangguniang Panglungsod ng Zamboanga) holds its sessions.

-The first legislative body of Zamboanga City was established in 1914 composed of councilors who represented the different districts of barrios of then-municipality of Zamboanga.
+The first legislative body of Zamboanga City was established in 1914, composed of councilors who represented the different districts of barrios of the then-municipality of Zamboanga.

-When the City Charter of Zamboanga was signed on October 12, 1936, the municipal council was replaced by the City Council presided by the mayor and consisted of five councilors, the city treasurer and the city engineer.
+When the City Charter of Zamboanga was signed on October 12, 1936, the municipal council was replaced by the City Council, presided over by the mayor and consisting of five councilors, the city treasurer, and the city engineer.
 All members are appointed by the President of the Philippine Commonwealth.

-With the passage of Republic Act No. 1210 on April 29, 1955, the position of mayor became elective and the post of vice mayor was created.
-The council also became elective and its membership was increased to eight presided by the vice mayor.
+With the passage of Republic Act No. 1210 on April 29, 1955, the position of mayor became elective, and the post of vice mayor was created.
+The council also became elective, and its membership was increased to eight, with the vice mayor presiding.

-During the Marcos regime, the city council was renamed to Sangguniang Panglungsod and its membership shuffled.
-The mayor became the presiding-officer while the vice mayor became a regular member.
-Other representatives such as the agriculture, business and labor sectoral representatives; chairman of the Kabataan Barangay Federation and the president of the Association of Barangay Captains was added to the council.
-All members of the council except for the mayor and the vice mayor are all appointed by the President.
+During the Marcos regime, the city council was renamed the Sangguniang Panglungsod, and its membership was shuffled.
+The mayor became the presiding officer while the vice mayor became a regular member.
+Other representatives, such as the agriculture, business, and labor sectoral representatives, the chairman of the Kabataan Barangay Federation, and the president of the Association of Barangay Captains, were added to the council.
+All members of the council, except for the mayor and the vice mayor, are appointed by the President.

-After Marcos was deposed, a new Local Government Code was enacted in 1991 and the mayor was restored to the executive branch.
+After Marcos was deposed, a new Local Government Code was enacted in 1991, and the mayor was restored to the executive branch.
 The city council organization existed since.

 The current local Sangguniang Panglungsod is composed of 19 members: